openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

 - other instructions
     - place the server_introspection.dat file in the folder port/windows

-CTT instructions
+# CTT instructions
-- when asked for revertion to RFOB
+- When CTT pops up: "reset to on-boarding state" means one needs to:
+  - stop the device
-  - delete all files in port/windows/simpleserver_creds and restart the server.
+  - delete all files in port/windows/simpleserver_creds
+  - start the server.